vguerra/CarND-Path-Planning-Project/MODEL_DOCUMENTATION.md

 The project is organized as follows:
 * [`data`](https://github.com/vguerra/CarND-Path-Planning-Project/tree/master/data): Folder containing map data.
-* [`src`](https://github.com/vguerra/CarND-Path-Planning-Project/tree/master/src): Folder containing all source code of the project.
-Containing:
+* [`src`](https://github.com/vguerra/CarND-Path-Planning-Project/tree/master/src): Folder containing all source code of the project:
     - `main.cpp`: Main workflow of comunication between path planning generator and simulator.
     - `helpers.cpp`: A set of helper functions.
     - `cost-functions.cpp`: All supported cost functions and logic that computes best lane based on costs.